 Guernsey is a perfect hub from which to visit the other Islands of Guernsey.
-This guide focusses on our sister island of Herm.
+This guide focuses on our sister island of Herm.

 Herm's scenic coastal paths can be walked in their entirety within a leisurely couple of hours.
 The gently undulating route takes you across a common to the stunning Shell Beach, with its clear waters and sand that is made of millions of tiny shell fragments, which give the beach its name.
 A little further around the coast is the pretty, sheltered cove Belvoir Bay.
 Herm is perfect for children, too.
 They will love its sandy paths that wind their way from one adventure to the next and its low-tide rock pools that teem with life.

 The only way to reach Herm is via boat from St Peter Port.
 Hop on the ferry and a mere 20 minutes later you’ll be on what many call a paradise island.
-Boats operate all year round from St. Peter Port, with a more frequent hourly ferry service operated by Travel Trident from May to September.
-Just note that depending on the tide, boats may leave from one of two docks on the harbour, which are just a two or three minute walk from each other.
+Boats operate all year round from St. Peter Port.
 The ferry docks in Herm either at the harbour at high tide and otherwise at Rosaire Steps at low tide, which is just a 10 minute seaside stroll from Herm Harbour and main facilities.

 There is only one hotel on Herm Island.
 Quality over quantity, The White House Hotel is set in award-winning gardens and boasts the most captivating sea views back towards Guernsey.
 The hotel has an old fashioned elegance and sense of decorum that transports you back to simpler times.
 There are no TVs, no clocks, and no telephones in the bedrooms which allows you to set your own pace and escape from 21st century life for a day or two.
 There are two choices for dining in the hotel: the informal Ship Inn where casual pub grub is served with both outdoor and indoor seating, or if you prefer to dress for the occasion, you can dine in the double AA Rosette Conservatory Restaurant.